LLNL/sundials/doc/arkode/guide/source/Usage/ARKStep_c_interface/User_callable.rst

       * *ARK_ILL_INPUT* if an argument has an illegal value.

    **Notes:**
       All previously set options are retained but may be updated by calling the appropriate "Set" functions.

-   If an error occurred, :c:func:`ARKStepReInit()` also sends an error message to the error handler function.
+      If an error occurred, :c:func:`ARKStepReInit()` also
+      sends an error message to the error handler function.

-.. _Usage.ARKStep.Reset:
+.. _ARKODE.Usage.ARKStep.Reset:

 ARKStep reset function
 ----------------------

-To reset the ARKStep module to a particular state :math:`(t_R,y(t_R))` for the continued solution of a problem, where a prior call to :c:func:`ARKStepCreate()` has been made, the user must call the function :c:func:`ARKStepReset()`.
-Like :c:func:`ARKStepReInit()` this routine retains the current settings for all ARKStep module options and performs no memory allocations but, unlike :c:func:`ARKStepReInit()`, this routine performs only a *subset* of the input checking and initializations that are done in :c:func:`ARKStepCreate()`.
+To reset the ARKStep module to a particular state :math:`(t_R,y(t_R))` for the continued solution of a problem, where a prior call to :c:func:`ARKStepCreate` has been made, the user must call the function :c:func:`ARKStepReset()`.
+Like :c:func:`ARKStepReInit()` this routine retains the current settings for all ARKStep module options and performs no memory allocations but, unlike :c:func:`ARKStepReInit()`, this routine performs only a *subset* of the input checking and initializations that are done in :c:func:`ARKStepCreate`.
 In particular this routine retains all internal counter values and the step size/error history and does not reinitialize the linear and/or nonlinear solver but it does indicate that a linear solver setup is necessary in the next step.
 Following a successful call to